bitcero/qpages/README.md

 ### Installation

-Install QuickPages normally, as any other module for Common Utilities.
+Install QuickPages normally, as any other module for XOOPS and Common Utilities.